-Effective September 1, 1995, the System's Board of Regents adopted an endowment payout policy whereby the payout rate is based on a percentage of the fiscal year-end net position averaged over rolling three-year periods.
-For the fiscal years 2017 and 2016, the payout rate was 4 percent applied to the endowments' average net position balances for the preceding three fiscal years.
-If an endowment was in existence less than three years, the average was based on the number of years the endowment was in existence.
+Effective September 1, 2017, the System's Board of Regents adopted an endowment payout policy whereby the payout rate is based on a percentage of the fiscal year-end net position averaged over a twelve quarter rolling period.
+For the fiscal years 2018 and 2017, the payout rate was 4 percent applied to the endowments' average net position balances for the preceding twelve quarters.
+If an endowment was in existence less than twelve quarters, the average was based on the number of quarters the endowment was in existence.
 Effective May 1, 2009, no endowment receives a pro rata income distribution from current fiscal year contributions.
-If an endowment were in existence less than three years, the average is based on the number of years in existence.
 The payout is calculated and recorded at the end of each fiscal year.
 Actual endowment return earned in excess of distributions is reinvested.
 For years actual endowment return is less than the distribution payout, the shortfall is covered by realized returns from prior years.